SteveMoody73/windows-deps/src/embree/doc/src/api/rtcGetDeviceProperty.md

     `rtcJoinCommitScene` is supported.
 This is not the case when Embree is compiled with PPL or older versions of TBB.

++   `RTC_DEVICE_PROPERTY_PARALLEL_COMMIT_SUPPORTED`: Queries whether
+    `rtcCommitScene` can get invoked from multiple TBB worker threads concurrently.
+This feature is only supported starting with TBB 2019 Update 9.

 #### EXIT STATUS

 On success returns the value of the queried property.
 For properties